PetitPascal/DeSSyPHER/README.md

 **Notes:**
 - Each app runs in its own Docker container and may use a different host port.
 - Multiple apps can run simultaneously in separate browser tabs.
-- Launchers automatically update the Docker image when executed.
+- s automatically update the Docker image when executed.
 - DeSSyPHER repository on Docker Hub ([https://hub.docker.com/repository/docker/pascalpetit/dessypher/general](https://hub.docker.com/repository/docker/pascalpetit/dessypher/general))

 ---